-In the Diploma Programme (DP), a child will study six subjects (three at standard level and three at a higher level) over two years and complete three additional requirements: Theory of Knowledge (TOK), the Extended Essay and reflect on a number of different experiences and projects for CAS - creativity, activity, and service - tasks outside of the classroom.
+In the full Diploma Programme (DP), grade 11 and 12 students study six IB subjects (three at standard level and three at a higher level) over two years and complete three additional requirements: Theory of Knowledge (TOK), the Extended Essay, and reflect on a number of different experiences and projects outside of the classroom through the Creativity, Activity, Service (CAS) option.
+For more about each of these IB courses, see below.

 What is Theory of Knowledge (TOK)?